ParitoshBh/Address-bar-colorizer/trunk/readme.txt

 * New: Lowered minimum Wordpress requirement to version 3.5.
 * Fixed: Removed plugin details from header.

+= 1.2 =
+* Update: Plugin is now compatible with Wordpress 4.7.

 == Upgrade notice ==

 = 1.0 =